cool-RR/cute-wing-stuff/README.markdown

 Suggested key combination: `Insert L` for default arguments, `Insert Shift-L` for line_offset=-1, and `Insert Ctrl-L` for at_caret=True.

-## start-debug-with-preset-args ##

-Start debugging with preset arguments.

-You need to have a git-ignored file `cute_wing_stuff_local_settings.py` right in this `scripts` folder, which defines a `dict` like this:

-    all_debug_argument_presets = {
-        'my_django_app.wpr': ['runserver --noreload', 'test']
-        'other_django_app.wpr': ['runserver 80 --noreload', 'test',
-                                 'syncdb']
-        None: ['runserver 80 --noreload', 'test'],
-    }

-What does this file mean?
-For each of your projects, you define the different presets for debug arguments that will be used for your main debug file. `None` is used as the default for any Wing projects that are not listed.

-Then you call this `start-debug-with-preset-args` with the `i_preset` argument equal to the preset index number, and debug will start with those arguments.

-Suggested key combinations: `Insert F5` for preset 0, `Insert Shift-F5` for preset 1, `Insert Ctrl-F5` for preset 2, `Insert Ctrl-Shift-F5` for preset 3

 ## unpack-tuple-to-one ##

 Turn `things` into `(thing,)`.